tanush84/Improved-Molecular-Graph-Aggregation-Strategies-for-Robust-Prediction-of-ADME/README.md

 However:

-Complete model training workflows,
+- Complete model training workflows for Descriptor based Models is provided.
-Aggregation mechanism implementations,
+- Aggregation mechanism implementations and Chemprop is provided.
-Evaluation pipelines,
+- Evaluation pipelines.
-Environment configuration files,
-and benchmarking notebooks
+- Environment configuration files,and benchmarking notebooks

 are fully provided to ensure reproducibility of the reported experiments.